This review may contain spoilers

 The drama may have begun with some clichés, but I found it endearing for its heartfelt moments, emotional depth, and intricate relationships.
 This drama may not be suited for everyone, as it requires a certain kind of endurance and perceptiveness that may not be immediate.
 The complexity of the characters and their realistic portrayal can be frustrating yet captivating.
 Around ep.
 7 or 8, you'll likely know if it's the right fit for you.

 Would I rewatch this?
 Yes, in a heartbeat!
-I can see it becoming a comfort drama.
+I can see LND becoming a comfort drama for me.
 I’m so attached and I don’t want to let them go.
-Not gonna lie, I’m kind of salty we didn’t get the wedding however, I like the non-traditional ending that gives us a glimpse into post-credit scenes that we don’t usually see between the main couple, adding realism to the drama.
+Not gonna lie, I’m kind of salty we didn’t get the wedding however, I like the non-traditional ending that gives us a glimpse into post-credit scenes that we don’t usually see between the main couple.
+Imo, it added realism to the drama.
 The open-ended conclusion feels more like a new beginning, leaving the possibility of a season 2 or a spinoff which is different from typical dramas.
-A drama with Mo Eum & Dan Oh as the leads or Lavender / the parents travelling during retirement would be something I would eagerly watch.
+A drama with Mo Eum & Dan Oh as the leads or Lavender travelling during retirement would be something I would watch.

-Despite some flaws, I gave this drama an 8.5/10 mainly for its emotional impact.
-Objectively, it is an 8/10.
-However, it made me feel so deeply, unlike anything in a while.
-I appreciate every character’s complexity in addition to the sincerity and warmth the actors brought to their roles.
-Love Next Door is a drama I won’t be forgetting for years to come!
+Despite some flaws, I rated this drama an 8/10, though I feel it's closer to an 8.25 or 8.5, primarily due to its emotional impact.
+It truly made me feel a lot, unlike anything in a while.
+I appreciated every character’s complexity in addition to the sincerity and warmth the actors brought to their roles.
+Love Next Door is a drama I won’t be forgetting for a while!

 Thanks for reading & happy watching!